HamidRezaSepehr/Cool-Tool/README.md

 <br/>[Crowdfire] (http://www.crowdfireapp.com)    Looking for a Social media engagement tool to grow?
 Crowdfire is one of the online marketing tools where you can have social media strategy and marketing ...
 <br/>[Klout] (https://klout.com/home)    Klout helps people who want to be great at social media.
 Join today to start sharing original content and measuring your online impact.
 <br/>[Ritetag] (https://ritetag.com)    It's harder now to get heard on social.
 Increase click-throughs and views with a click.
 Sign in with Twitter · Sign in with Facebook.
 Start here.
 This works fast.
 <br/>[Buffer] (https://buffer.com)    A better way to share on social media.
-Social media management for marketers and agencies
+Social media management for marketers and agencies.
+<br/>[Flament] (http://filament.io/flare)    Flare gets you more shares, social stats and more.

 ### Twitter
 [WriteRack] (https://writerack.com)    WriteRack is the best way to Tweetstorm.
 With WriteRack, you can Tweet more than 140 Characters on Twitter.